tc7110/daily-pennsylvanian-headline-scraper/README.md

+# daily-pennsylvanian-opinion-scraper

+Using the basic-git-scraper-template, this Python script is designed to scrape opinion headlines and their corresponding abstracts from The Daily Pennsylvanian's website, specifically from its Opinion section.
+The script organizes the scraped data into a structured format, storing each opinion article's title and full text in a JSON file titled daily_pennsylvanian_opinions.json.

 # Basic Git Scraper Template

 This template provides a starting point for **git scraping**—the technique of scraping data from websites and automatically committing it to a Git repository using workflows, [coined by Simon Willison](https://simonwillison.net/2020/Oct/9/git-scraping/).